ethereum-optimism/specs/specs/interop.md

 ## Sequencer Policy

-The sequencer can include relaying transactions that have corresponding initiating transactions that only have preconfirmation levels of security if they trust the destination sequencer.
+The sequencer can include executing transactions that have corresponding initiating transactions that only have preconfirmation levels of security if they trust the destination sequencer.
 Using an allowlist and identity turns sequencing into an interated game which increases the ability for sequencers to trust each other.
 Better preconfirmation technology will help to scale the sequencer